NordicID/nur_sample_ios/README.md

 is submitted to the App Store the i386 simulator libraries can not be included and must be stripped away from the build.
 This can be easily done with a build phase script that is executed last in the build.

 The relevant script is below.
 It strips out all architectures that are not currently needed.
+If your ``Info.plist`` is in some other location adapt the path on line ``FRAMEWORK_EXECUTABLE_NAME=$(defaults read "$FRAMEWORK/Info.plist" CFBundleExecutable)``.

 ```bash
 APP_PATH="${TARGET_BUILD_DIR}/${WRAPPER_NAME}"